descope/descope-firebase-migration/README.md

 <img width="700" alt="Monosnap test - Realtime Database - Firebase console 2024-01-11 22-35-59" src="https://github.com/descope/descope-firebase-migration/assets/32936811/ce6b66a0-04b5-4824-829a-4e10e2754fe9">

-> **Note**: Ensure that your Firebase Realtime Database rules allow the necessary read/write operations for your application.
+> **Note**: If you're using the Firebase Realtime Database, make sure your rules allow the necessary read/write operations for your application.

 6. The tool depends on a few custom user attributes you need to create within Descope to assist you with the migration.
 The below outlines the machine names of the attributes to create within the [user's custom attributes](https://app.descope.com/users/attributes) section of the Descope console.

 - `freshlyMigrated` (type: Boolean): This custom attribute will be set to true during the migration.
 This allows for you to later check this via a conditional during Descope flow execution.
-- All other custom attributes defined in the Realtime Database Schema.
-Here is an example (with strings and booleans):
+- All other custom attributes defined in either Firestore or the Realtime Database Schema.
+Here is an example of that schema (with strings and booleans):

 ```
 https://test-62234-example.firebaseio.com/